 For students still early on their college years, don’t fret because you don’t have a lot of work experience.
 Add all relevant volunteer experience, part-time or unpaid work and internships.

-Volunteer experience can sometimes say more about your passions than your work history, because it means that you were so passionate about such and such to the point that you don’t need money to do it — 41% of LinkedIn recruiters say they consider volunteer work as similar or even equal to full-time paid work experience.
-Moreover, 20% of hiring managers in the United States say they’ve hired someone because of volunteer experience.
+Volunteer experience can sometimes say more about your passions than your work history, because it means that you were so passionate about such and such to the point that you don’t need money to do it — 41 percent of LinkedIn recruiters say they consider volunteer work as similar or even equal to full-time paid work experience.
+Moreover, 20 percent of hiring managers in the United States say they’ve hired someone because of volunteer experience.

 If your responsibilities at work weren’t much significant to write about, write about skills learned, as opposed to the mere tasks.

 Include frequently searched keywords and phrases to let employers find you better.
 LinkedIn members who tag at least one skill get 13 times more profile views, and nearly one-third of hiring managers are interested in seeing hobbies and extracurricular interests on candidates’ pages.
 So, even a single skill will help you.

 If you’re not really sure how to word your skills, browse through job listings that appeal to you or profiles of people who have the kinds of roles that you might want in the future to pick out keywords in their work experience or skills section.

 But, never lie about the skills you list.
 Remember that people are hiring you for the very skills you listed.
 And if you can’t perform your skills at work, your employer will sooner or later find out.

 If you think you have absolutely no skills — which I doubt — you can even list your hobbies or extracurricular interests.